suchitagond/suchitagond/README.md

 <!-- - Frequently I write articles on [GeeksforGeeks](https://www.geeksforgeeks.org/)-->

-- Curious about Python, C++, DSA and web development
+- Passionate about Python, C++, DSA and web development

 - Level up with a 5-star rating on HackerRank.